yadukrishnagiri/CareVibe/README.md

 # CareVibe — Patient Engagement & AI Health Assistant

 A modern healthcare demo built with Flutter (Android/Web) and Node.js, featuring an AI assistant, professional day-focused dashboard, analytics with exports, and cloud-first connectivity.
+CareVibe also ships a companion FixQL toolkit that turns CodeQL findings into Groq-assisted fix prompts stored under `fixprompt/`.

 ---